Volusia Innovation Challenge

 Where?

-The finals event will be held at the Ocean Center at 101 N Atlantic Ave, Daytona Beach, FL.
+The event will occur at the Ocean Center Convention Center & Event Venue at 101 N Atlantic Ave, Daytona Beach, FL

 Public records disclaimer: Under Florida law, email addresses are public records.
 If you do not want your email address released in response to a public-records request, do not send electronic mail to this entity.